The Different Roles in Grant Management

 Grants aren’t won in a day, and many different people play their parts to earn and issue awards for their organizations.
 Grantmakers, grant seekers and their staff contribute to the grant management process with various skills and responsibilities.

-Understanding these roles and their impacts on the grant management lifecycle can help you reach your goals, whether you want to earn more grants or reach more applicants.
+Understanding these grant roles and their impacts on the grant management lifecycle can help you reach your goals, whether you want to earn more grants or reach more applicants.

 Key Grant Management Roles